Wiki · Concept · Last reviewed June 23, 2026

 RE-Bench is useful because it targets economically relevant AI development work rather than only abstract reasoning.
 Its limits are equally important: it has a small number of environments, clearer objectives than much real research, and shorter feedback loops than frontier model development.

-METR's 2026 frontier-risk reporting also highlights a practical measurement shift: AI agents are increasingly used autonomously inside technical workflows for minutes or hours at a time.
-That means measurement must track not only benchmark scores, but real organizational reliance, permissions, review practices, and the fraction of R&D labor delegated to agents.
+METR's 2026 frontier-risk reporting also highlights a practical measurement shift: third-party assessment must cover internal use of AI inside frontier developers, not only public model releases.
+That means measurement must track organizational reliance, permissions, review practices, logs, redactions, and the fraction of R&D labor delegated to agents.

 Frontier Policies